ARTICLES | CONTENT CREATION

 Because I fell into the trap that I had to publish something every day, I found myself in overdrive and suddenly, reality kicked in.
 And it wasn't pretty.

-Think about this for a moment: if you are supposed to post something new every day because some blog guru told you that that's the way it's supposed to be, or because you heard it from a friend of a friend's next door neighbour's plumber who "knows a guy" and you fail to carry out your due diligence, if you don’t think about the enormity of the task before you, new content every day means 365 pieces of content a year and man alive: THAT'S A LOTTA WORK!
+Think about this for a moment: if you are "supposed" to post something new every day because some blog guru told you that that's the way it's supposed to be, or because you heard it from a friend of a friend's next door neighbour's plumber who "knows a guy" and you fail to carry out your due diligence, if you don’t think about the enormity of the task before you, new content every day means 365 pieces of content a year and man alive: THAT'S A LOTTA WORK!

 At 500 words per post, that’s 182,500 words of text a year, or roughly three, 200-word business books.

-For most people, that’s more than they’ll read in five years let alone how much they can write in a year.
+For most people, that’s more than they’ll read in five years let alone how much they can write in twelve months.